tsenior/spring-projects/README.md

 Use the IoC paradigm in Spring to develop a service layer Build controllers
 Test a controller MockMvc
+Served web pages out of our application
-Expose a service layer through REST
+Served web services out of our application(Expose a service layer through REST)